 Reducing carbon footprint: Energy efficient homes reduce your dependence on traditional energy sources as they produce or most some of their energy needs through alternative sources like wind, sun, biomass and geothermal energy.

 Tips for incorporating energy efficiency strategies.
 Some ideas to consider are as follows:

 Replace Your Old Appliances with Eco-friendly Devices – Most older appliances use a greater amount of energy.
-Changing out your appliances such as an air conditioning unit or refrigerator can help save on energy consumption.
+By changing out your appliances such as an air conditioning unit or refrigerator you can save on energy consumption.

-Heating and Cooling – These are usually amongst the largest energy consumers.
+Heating and Cooling – This is usually among the largest energy consumers.
 Depending on where you live, you may often use heating and/or cooling devices.
 Improving the insulation of the exterior facade and installing energy efficient windows will help to create a better thermal envelope lowering heating and cooling costs.